 A more detailed explanation of when institutions are engaged in research can be found at OHRP’s website.

-At this time RIT is developing procedures for multi-site research review requiring an sIRB; please contact the HSRO office if you will be engaging in research that requires sIRB review.
+At this time RIT is unable to act as the relying institution for multi-site research review requiring an sIRB; please contact the HSRO office if you will be engaging in research that requires sIRB review.

 In addition to the definition update and changes to human subjects protections review, NIH is also requiring additional training in the form of Good Clinical Practice and an expectation that all trials will be registered on ClinicalTrials.gov.

 NIH requires all staff and investigators involved in the conduct, oversight, and management of NIH-funded clinical trials to be trained in Good Clinical Practices (GCP).
 GCP training is available through RIT’s CITI program.
 At this time see the HSRO Training page for information on adding the GCP module to your CITI account.
 In the future there may be other portals or procedures determined by RIT’s Sponsored Research Services.